iains/gcj/gcc/doc/install/host-target-specific-installation-notes-for-gcc.rst

 GCC 3.0 and up support HP-UX 11.
 GCC 2.95.x is not supported and cannot be used to compile GCC 3.0 and up.

-The libffi library haven't been ported to 64-bit HP-UXand doesn't build.
+The libffi and libjava libraries haven't been ported to 64-bit HP-UX and don't build.

 Refer to `binaries page <install:binaries>` for information about obtaining precompiled GCC binaries for HP-UX.
 Precompiled binaries must be obtained